 ATC Brokers Limited is London-domiciled and FCA-authorised, which for this broker is the main thing it sells.

-FCA regulation and global licences
+FCA regulation

-ATC Brokers Limited is authorised and regulated by the FCA under FRN 591361 (FCA register, checked 15 July 2026).
+ATC Brokers Limited is authorised and regulated by the FCA under FRN 591361 (FCA register record, checked 16 July 2026).
 The UK entity is the primary entity rather than a branch of an offshore group, which is a genuine separation asset and rarer in this set than it sounds.
 ATC’s ECN model routes orders to external liquidity providers with a per-lot commission rather than a dealing-desk markup, the structure high-frequency traders look for; our scalping broker comparison explains why raw pricing plus commission usually beats an all-in spread at high trade counts.

 Client money, FSCS and negative balance protection